Fernando-A-Rocha/mta-add-models/docs/EXAMPLES.md

 local data_name = exports.newmodels:getDataNameFromType("object")
 local theID = getElementData(theObject, data_name)
 if theID then
-  -- the object has a custom model ID else
-  -- the object has a default model ID theID = getElementModel(theObject) end
+  print("the object has a custom model ID") else print("the object has a default model ID") end
 ```